-If an applicant does not have effective electronic access, an original paper application including the proposal and all forms should be submitted (with valid written or electronic signature of the Authorized Organization Representative) may be submitted by mail (via.
+If use of Grants.gov is not feasible, one original set of the complete application including the proposal and all forms should be submitted (with original ink signature or electronic signature of the Authorized Organization Representative) may be submitted by mail (via.
 U.S. Postal Service or private delivery service) to the attention of Elaine Vaudreuil, CELCP Competition Manager, NOAA National Ocean Service, Office for Coastal Management, 1305 East West Highway, N/ORM, Room 10657, Silver Spring, MD 20910.
-The application must be postmarked or provided to a delivery service with receipt by the deadline on January 29, 2015 and received by NOAA within three business days.
-Applicants are responsible for tracking their applications submitted by paper.
+Mailed applications must include documentation to demonstrate that the application was submitted prior to the application deadline, such as an official U.S. Postal Service postmark; private metered postmarks are unacceptable.
 No email or fax copies will be accepted.
-Proposal application packages, including all letters of collaboration and any letters of support, should be submitted together in one package.
+Paper applications received more than 3 business days after the deadline will not be reviewed; applicants submitting by paper are responsible for tracking their applications.
+Proposal application packages, including all letters of collaboration and letters of support, shall be submitted together in one package.